illuminatedwax/pesterchum/readme.txt

 (In this section, I will use quotes ("") around things so it's clearer to see exactly what to type!
 Don't include these quotes when using these examples!

+Also, note that your quirks will not work until you save them by hitting "OK" on the Quirk window.

 Prefix/Suffix: This will put text before or after everything you say.
 So for example, we can use prefixes to emulate part of Nepeta or